 This abstract is summarized by IPR from the original journal article published in the Journal of Public Relations Research.
 Dr. Natalie T. J. Tindall and Dr. Richard D. Waters explored the experiences of gay men working in public relations.
 In-depth interviews and focus groups were conducted to allow participants to discuss their careers openly.
 Key findings include: … Continue reading Coming Out to Tell Our Stories: Using Queer Theory to Understand the Career Experiences of Gay Men in Public Relations →

-This abstract is summarized by IPR from the original journal article published in the Journal of Applied Communication Research.
-Jennifer Vardeman-Winter, Ph.D. and colleagues explored the approach to identifying and engaging vastly different publics.
-This study provides information for an intersectional approach to the segmentation of publics.
-Interviews of 31 women of different racial, socioeconomic, … Continue reading Information-Seeking Outcomes of Representational, Structural, and Political Intersectionality Among Health Media Consumers →
+This abstract is summarized by the IPR Center for Diversity, Equity, and Inclusion from the original journal article published in the Journal of Applied Communication Research.
+Jennifer Vardeman-Winter, Ph.D., and colleagues explored how women’s identities affect their reception of messages and decision-making behaviors.
+The report provides information for an intersectional approach to the segmentation of … Continue reading Information-Seeking Outcomes of Representational, Structural, and Political Intersectionality Among Health Media Consumers →

 This abstract is summarized by IPR from the original journal article published in PRism Journal.

 Waters, Richard D.; Tindall, Natalie T. J.; & Morton, Timothy S. (2010).
 Media catching and the journalist-public relations practitioner relationship: How social media are changing the practice of media relations.
 Journal of Public Relations Research, 22(3), 241-264.
 With the changing media environment and the evolving online atmosphere, traditional media relations strategies (e.g., news release and … Continue reading Media catching and the journalist-public relations practitioner relationship: How social media are changing the practice of media relations →